taeruh/pauli_tracker/CONTRIBUTING.md

    is the probability (before normalization of the probabilities).
 In the `Instructor::apply`'s match call, add the case similar to the other (normal) single/double qubit gate cases.
+8. Add an entry to [TODO-list] in the Gate implementation section (for the Python and C wrappers).

 [conventional_commits]: https://www.conventionalcommits.org
 [git-feature-branch]: https://www.atlassian.com/git/tutorials/comparing-workflows
 [conjugation-rules]: ./docs/conjugation_rules.pdf
+[TODO-list]: ./TODO.md